OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 In this exercise, we will learn how to make a robust species identification using DNA sequence data.
 We will start with a bacterial genome and extract the full length 16S rRNA gene from it.
 We will then use a web-tool to construct a phylogenetic tree.

 The first thing you will need is a good reference dataset to compare your reads against.
-The follwoing downloads a slightly older version of the SILVA database.
+The following downloads a slightly older version of the SILVA database.
 I actually like this older file, because it is smaller and does not contain the bloat of next generation sequencing reads.
 Its great for the purpose of read extraction.
 It is not the best for classification (Section 4).

 wget http://mgmic.oscer.ou.edu/sequence_data/ARET/Silva_108_rep_set.fasta